Identification and Estimation of Causal Effects in High-Frequency Event Studies: Empirical Analysis of Identification and Inference

 In Section \ref{Subsection: Response-of-Interest} we present a simple procedure that can be used as a sensitivity analysis to determine whether relative exogeneity provides a good approximation in practice and apply it to the analysis of interest rate responses to monetary policy shocks.
+In Section \ref{Subsection: Application Worst-Case-Coverage and bias-aware CI} we examine the worst-case asymptotic coverage of the standard confidence interval and compare the length of the bias-aware confidence interval to that of the conventional one.
 In Section \ref{Subsection: Response-of-Blue} we discuss some identification issues in the event study regressions that involve Blue Chip forecasts about real GDP growth.